CODES-group/opyrability/docs/operability_overview.rst

    Achievable Output Set (AOS)

 ..
 IMPORTANT::
-	Note that the pictorial representation of the AOS is intentional of a non-convex region.
+	Note that the pictorial representation of the AOS drawn intentionally as a non-convex region.
 This is a result of the process model :math:`(M)` being potentially nonlinear: A convex
 	AIS may lead to a nonlinear and vice-versa!